CSSS/csss-site-frontend/README.md

 It is recommended to run the start script in a separate terminal while you develop!
 That way all changes you make can be displayed immediately upon file modification.

+### Local Development (System Administrator / Webmaster)

+The `webpack-bundle-analyzer` package is installed to analyze the size of created bundles.

+Before deployments, you should take a look at the bundle analyzer at http://localhost:8888 and see if certain apps are exceptionally large.
+The bundle analyzer interface is opened on `npm run start` and `npm run build` commands, showing the bundle sizes as not-minimized (`start`) or minimized (`build`).

 ## Documentation

 The documentation for this repo is lacking at the moment, aside from the architecture section.
-Please read the source code for the `main` and `test` entry-points in the `src` folder for creating a new React app.
+Please read the source code for the `main` entry-point in the `src` folder for creating a new React app.

 ### Creating a new React App